stared/jekyll-blog-pre-2022/_posts/2016-08-01-quantum-mechanics-for-high-school-students.markdown

 # Materials

+XXX Format it a bit

 * Valerio Scarani, [Six Quantum Pieces: A First Course in Quantum Physics](http://www.amazon.com/Six-Quantum-Pieces-Course-Physics/dp/9814327549)
+  * The first few chapters (it also starts with a single photon and polarization); then it quickly gets too abstracts (optimal cloning).
 * Simon Singh, The Code Book
   * a general intro to cryptography
 * Carl D. Meyer, [Matrix Analysis and Applied Linear Algebra](http://www.matrixanalysis.com/DownloadChapters.html)